nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_9.md

 ## Step 1: Identify GTEx Files on AnVIL and Export a PFB
+- Navigate to [the AnVIL Portal](https://gen3.theanvil.io/login) and login using NIH or Google credentials.
+[11.10.55AM]
+- Using the [AnVIL Data Explorer](https://gen3.theanvil.io/explorer), identify the GTEx files for your analysis.
+For more information on using AnVIL Gen3, see [their support documentation here](https://anvilproject.org/learn/introduction/getting-started-with-gen3).
+[11.13.02AM]
+- Once you have identified the subset of files for your analysis, return to the top of the screen and choose `Export All to PFB`.
+This will create a manifest of files on the AnVIL Portal.
+This process may take several minutes, depending upon the number of files for export.
+[11.16.23AM]
+- Once the PFB is created, download it to your local machine.
+This document contains the information CAVATICA needs to pull these files into your CAVATICA project.
+[11.25.34AM]
+- Before navigating away from the AnVIL Portal, you also must generate an API key.
+This will be used to authenticate your access to the files in the PFB and allow the transfer of GTEx data into CAVATICA.
+Select your username in the top right of the AnVIL Portal.
+Select `Create API Key` in the top left of the page that opens.
+After a key is generated, download this key by choosing `Dowload json`.
+A file will save to your local machine.
+[11.26.08AM]

+This concludes the necessary steps in the AnVIL Portal.
+We will now move to CAVATICA.

 ## Step 2: Access the Data Interoperability Jupyter Notebook on CAVATICA
+The commands necessary to import the chosen GTEx files from the AnVIL Portal have been saved in a Jupyter Notebook that is available on the CAVATICA platform.
+We will copy this notebook to a project we can work in and then begin an interactive session in the Data Cruncher to run the transfer.
+- Navigate to [CAVATICA](https://cavatica.sbgenomics.com/) and login using NIH or CAVATICA credentials.
+[11.31.27AM]
+- Within CAVATICA, choose [`Public Projects`](https://cavatica.sbgenomics.com/public/projects) from the menu bar at the top, then select [`Data Interoperability`](https://cavatica.sbgenomics.com/u/sevenbridges/data-interoperability).
+[11.32.13AM]
+- This Public Project contains the notebook we need to begin the data transfer.
+Save a copy of this public project to be able to run and execute this workflow.
+To do this, click the `i` symbol next to the Project Title and click `Copy project`.
+[11.32.14AM]
+- Select a title and billing group for your new project.
+Be sure to choose to `Allow network access` for this project.
+[11.32.15AM]

+!!! info "Allow Network Access"

+    If you would like to work with the Data Interoperability public project, make a copy of the project by selecting the "i" next to the project name.
+Select to copy the project.
+This will bring up the project creation menu.
+The network access will be set to "Block network access" by default, however you will need to change the setting to "Allow network access" in order to use the Cloud-agnostic Data Import interactive analysis.

+- CAVATICA will automatically navigate you to your duplicate project.
+From here, choose `Interactive Analysis` and then open the `Data Cruncher`.
+[11.40.06AM]
+- Start the `Cloud-agnostic Data Import` analysis by clicking the small blue "Play" button in the far right of the row.
+[11.40.07AM]
+- When the Analysis is ready to begin, click the start button to enter the Data Cruncher.

 ## Step 3: Within Data Cruncher, Import the Files in the PFB